mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

     ![API-portal-header](img/API-portal-header.png)

-* Now you have the possibility to **resize columns** in the Pre/Post section of DevOps Console.
+* You have the possibility to **resize columns** in the Pre/Post section of DevOps Console.

     ![column-resize](img/column-resize.png)